 If a franchisee is not performing and is unhappy, they can be difficult to move on and they can damage your brand.

+Franchising in Australia is heavily regulated.
+You need to ensure that you comply with the Franchising Code of Conduct and the Australian Consumer Law.
 In addition, you need to ensure that franchisees are complying with relevant laws such as the Privacy Act 1988 (Cth) and the Fair Work Act 2009 (Cth) (the Fair Work Act).

 In 2017 “franchisor liability” laws were introduced which included franchisor accessorial liability for serious contraventions of the Fair Work Act by franchisees.